-One family has has turn their greatest tragedy it into a story of inspiration, love and giving.
+This passion to purpose story is inspiring.
+One family has turned their greatest tragedy it into a story of inspiration, love and giving.

 Day 291: Give 291